 looking at my mom (she was an attractive woman), he would wait until

 they went to the bathroom and follow them in.
-He would be the only
+He would be the only one

-Because he loved to fight, he was always in trouble.
+he loved to fight, he was always in trouble.

-house, drunk, with a shotgun in his car.
+the house, drunk, with a shotgun in his car.
 He had plans to kill us

 all.
 My grandfather (my mother's father) was babysitting us.
-My
+My father

-grandfather went to the Kitchen and pulled out a 9mm pistol and came back to the living
+the Kitchen and pulled out a 9mm pistol and came back to the living

 room where we were at and emptied it, in my dad.
 My dad died upon the

 arrival to the hospital.
 To this day, I am not sure how that event

 affected my life, but there is no denying that I was affected.
 My older

 brother never quite recovered from it.

-My mom had a nervous
+My mom had a

-really difficult.
+was really difficult.
 I was shuffled around in boys work programs and

 foster homes.
 School was not a place to learn, but a place to escape